microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-overview.md

   - [Risky users](/graph/api/resources/riskyuser?view=graph-rest-beta)
 - [Client libraries and samples](/graph/) available on many more platforms and languages

-Microsoft Graph offers access to many more services than just Azure Active Directory too.
+Microsoft Graph offers access to many more services than just Azure Active Directory.
 It's the [API gateway to Microsoft 365 services too](/graph/).

 These articles help you to move your app from Azure AD Graph to Microsoft Graph.